akostrik/CPP_module_42/README.md

 # Data specifiers

 ## private / public / protected data
+### public
-public    - members are accessible from outside the class
+* members are accessible from outside the class
+### private
-private   - members cannot be accessed or viewed from outside the class
+* members cannot be accessed or viewed from outside the class
+### protected
-protected - members cannot be accessed from outside the class, however, they can be accessed in inherited classes
+* members cannot be accessed from outside the class, however, they can be accessed in inherited classes

 ## final class
-запрет наследования
+* запрет наследования

 ## static data
-Is not associated with a particular object, belongs to the class rather than objects of the class
+* is not associated with a particular object, belongs to the class rather than objects of the class
-Can be called using the class name (if it is public) or through an object (not recommended)
+* can be called using the class name or through an object

 ## const / mutable data
-Non-mutable
+### const
-Can't modify it directly -> a compile-time error
+* we can't modify it directly (a compile-time error)
-Can't modify it through a pointer/reference to non-const type -> undefined behavior
+* we can't modify it through a pointer/reference to non-const type (undefined behavior)
-Can't modify it by a (const nor a non-const) member function, even if it is passed by reference
+* we can't modify it by a (const nor a non-const) member function, even if it is passed by reference
-Can modity if by constructor/destructor
+* we can modity if by constructor/destructor
-Can modity if by casting the const away (not advised)
+* we can modity if by casting the const away (not advised)
-Can modify a class member declared `mutable` through member functions even if the containing object is const
-Can't call a non-const method a const object
+* we can't call a non-const method a const object
-Can't call a non-const method through a pointer/reference to a const object if the referred-to object is const
+* we can't call a non-const method through a pointer/reference to a const object if the referred-to object is const
-Can't call a non-const method through a pointer/reference to a const object if the referred-to object is not const
+* we can't call a non-const method through a pointer/reference to a const object if the referred-to object is not const
-`const int C=3` для параметров, которые не надо изменять после компиляции
+`const int C=3` parameters which will not be changed fter compiling
-`const int *C` указатель на постоянное int, указатель изменять можно, значение нельзя
-`int const *C` the same
+`const int *C` a pointer to a constant int, we can change the pointer, we can not change the value of the variable `int const *C` the same
-`int * const C` постоянный указатель на int, значение указателя нельзя менять, а значение переменной можно
+`int * const C` a constant pointer to int, we can not change the pinter, we cn change the value of the variable
-`int const * const C` постоянный указатель на постоянный int
+`int const * const C` a constant pointer to a constant int
-константные объекты класса могут явно вызывать только константные методы класса
+* a constant object can call directly only a contant methode of a class

+### mutable
+* we can modify a mutable class member through member functions even if the containing object is const

 ## virtual data